-Single Connection Mode is intended to improve performance by allowing a client to multiplex multiple session on a single TCP connection.
+Single Connection Mode is intended to improve performance where there is a lot of traffic between a client and a server by allowing the client to multiplex multiple session on a single TCP connection.

 The packet header contains the TAC_PLUS_SINGLE_CONNECT_FLAG used by the client and server to negotiate the use of Single Connect Mode.